Here are my fave hotels and other sleeps of 2008 – in no particular order:

 In January, we spent an entire week in the same place.
 That’s pretty rare, as I get restless after a few days.
 This hotel was a boat, though, the M/S Helio, cruising along the Nile.

-Going to Moldova, Alex and I had to spend a night in Latvia as the outbound flights didn’t connect on the same day.
-We stayed at Homestay Riga, a great rambling guest house a bit out of town, run by Diga Daga.
-Good price as well – for LVL 40 (ca 55 EUR/80 USD) we got separate bed rooms, large ones – and a huge breakfast.
+Going to Moldova, Alex and I spent a night in Latvia as the outbound flights didn’t connect on the same day.
+We stayed at Homestay Riga, a great rambling guest house a bit out of town, run by stained glass artist Diga Daga and her Kiwi husband Ric.
+Good price as well – for LVL 40 (ca 55 EUR/80 USD) we got separate bedrooms, large ones – and a huge breakfast.
+And the best atmosphere!

 Our most interesting overnight in 2008 was spent in a private flat belonging to a lovely woman named Lubov in Tiraspol, capital of the internationally unrecognized state of Transdniestr, where the Soviet Union is still alive and kicking.
 It was weird and wonderful to go “home” to a Soviet block-of-flats, watching children play and old women knit outdoors in the late afternoon sunshine.
 Arranged through Marisha, it cost 30 EUR for the two of us.